corybuecker/corybuecker.com/content/004-automating-cloud-run-deploy-from-github-actions-part-one.md

 This was an unusual step required by Cloud Run.
 Cloud Run uses a [provided service account](https://cloud.google.com/run/docs/securing/service-identity?hl=en#runtime_service_account) as its identity when running a service.
 This is a great feature to limit the access of the running container.

-However, we have to allow the Github Actions service account to [act as itself in order to deploy a service it will be running](https://cloud.google.com/run/docs/reference/iam/roles#additional-configuration).
+However, we have to allow the GitHub Actions service account to [act as itself in order to deploy a service it will be running](https://cloud.google.com/run/docs/reference/iam/roles#additional-configuration).

     gcloud iam service-accounts add-iam-policy-binding github-actions@PROJECT_ID.iam.gserviceaccount.com \
         --member="serviceAccount:github-actions@PROJECT_ID.iam.gserviceaccount.com" \